 Warning Citations are issued for first time violations in timed, on-street parking zones, parking within a designated loading zone, and parking or stopping in a no-parking zone.
 Warning Citations are never issued for violations such as parking in a fire lane or illegally parking in a disabled space.
 Also, if a vehicle remains parked in violation after a warning citation has been issued, a parking citation with a monetary fine may be subsequently issued, up to three citations per day.

 Repeat parking violators who receive multiple citations daily may receive escalating fines.
 The first violation is $20, the second violation within the same day increases to $30, and the third and subsequent violation on the same day are $45.
 This fine structure works to discourage repeat violations and to encourage motorists to secure proper off-street parking for long term parking needs.

-The Code of the City of Roanoke 20-67 (g) states that… It shall be unlawful for any person to park a vehicle or motorcycle under the person’s control to be parked for a time period longer than that specified on regulatory traffic signs without either: (1) moving the vehicle a minimum of 500 feet from the parking space or zone, or (2) vacating the original parking space or zone for ten (10) minutes.
+The Code of the City of Roanoke 20-67 (g) states that… It shall be unlawful for any person to park a vehicle or motorcycle under the person’s control to be parked for a time period longer than that specified on regulatory traffic signs without either: (1) moving the vehicle a minimum of 500 feet from the parking space or zone and vacating the original parking space or zone for at least 2 hours.
 This helps keep short term parking available for everyone and its important to business and visitors alike.